DamNT055/damnt055..github.io/index.md

 # Portfolio
 ---
-## Convolutional Neural Network

-### Realtime facial expression recognition using VGGnet
+## Computer Vision

+### Facial Expression Recognition using Deep Learning
 [![View on GitHub](https://img.shields.io/badge/GitHub-View_on_GitHub-blue?logo=GitHub)](https://github.com/DamNT055/Facial-expression-recognition-Vgg)

+My complete implementation of assignments and projects in ***AIP391: AI Programming Project*** by FPTU (Summer 2022).

+**Facial expression recognition(FER):** is the task of classifying the expressions on face images into various categories such as anger, fear, surprise, sadness, happiness and so on.
+FER is significant for human-computer interaction such as clinical practice and behavioral description.In this work, we propose a lightweight deep learning model based on VGGnet.
+The model used achieved an accuracy of 72% on the test data.
+The realtime analyzer assigns a suitable emoji for the current emotion.

 **Real-time Human Emotion Recognition** From facial expressions.
 It uses a lightweight deep Convolutional Neural Network.
 The model is highly efficient, and with small size, that can be deployed on devices equipped with limited computational resources.

-**Facial expression recognition (FER)** is the task of classifying the expressions on face images into various categories such as anger, fear, surprise, sadness, happiness and so on.
-FER is significant for human-computer interaction such as clinical practice and behavioral description.In this work, we propose a lightweight deep learning model based on VGGnet.
-The model used achieved an accuracy of 72% on the test data.
-The realtime analyzer assigns a suitable emoji for the current emotion.

 **VGG** stands for Visual Geometry Group; it is a standard deep Convolutional Neural Network (CNN) architecture with multiple layers.
 The “deep” refers to the number of layers with VGG-16 or VGG-19 consisting of 16 and 19 convolutional layers.